 In addition to the approval of the CSRC or other PRC government authorities that may be required in connection with our offshore offerings, the VIE is required to obtain and maintain applicable licenses and approvals from different regulatory authorities to provide their current services.
 Under the current PRC regulatory scheme, a number of regulatory agencies, including, but not limited to, the Ministry of Industry and Information Technology, or MIIT, and Cyberspace Administration of China, jointly regulate all major aspects of the internet industry, including the mobile internet business.
 Operators must obtain government approvals and licenses for relevant telecommunications business.
 The VIE also provides mobile app data analysis product to both domestic and foreign financial industry clients, and may be considered as engaging in foreign-related investigation business.
 As such, under the current PRC regulatory scheme, the VIE may be required to obtain a foreign-related investigation license.
 See "Item 4.
-Information on the Company-B. Business Overview-

-Regulations-Regulations on Telecommunications Services and Foreign Ownership Restrictions" and "Item 4.
-Information on the Company-B. Business Overview-Regulations-Regulations on Foreign-related Investigation" in our 2021 Form 20-F, which is incorporated by reference in this prospectus.
+Information on the Company-B. Business Overview-Regulations-Regulations-Regulations on Foreign-related Investigation" in our 2021 Form 20-F, which is incorporated by reference in this prospectus.
 The VIE has obtained two value-added telecommunication business licenses covering different scope of operations and a foreign-related investigation license.